dj10dj100/what_browser/README.md

 Ever tried to tell what the current Browser is being used in Javascript?

-Well I have, Hundreds of times - so after a bit of refinement I've added all the bits of code I've used in the past into one succinct object.
+Well I have, Hundreds of times - so after a bit of refinement I've added all the bits of code I've used in the past into one small library, feel free to fork it, make changes and suggestions....

 # What Browser am I using?